Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 Early attempt at creating a roguelike in C# using libtcod.
 Way too ambitious, but hey, that's how you learn stuff.

-A very weird Game Maker game with some strange ideas that I never really fully explored.
+A very weird, unfinished Game Maker game with some strange ideas that I never really fully explored.
 I haven't touched it since 2011, but I kind of want to get back to it at some point.

 Follow me if any of this seems up your alley?